kannancmohan/homelab/proxmox_installation.md

     https://www.proxmox.com/en/downloads/proxmox-virtual-environment
 2. Create a bootable usb using the above image file

-    Mac users can use balena-etcher to burn a bootable usb
+    Mac users can use balena-etcher to burn bootable usb
 3. Boot the system using the above bootable usb

     Restart the machine and hold F11(usually its F11) or F12 to access the boot menu